SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     (a tuple of two elements: a status with predefined values from an Enum_ as "idle","busy","error", and a describing text).

-    :TODO: include a diagram of the generalized state machine

     .. table:: assignment of status code groups

          ============ ============== =========================================